Windows Black Screen: Complete Fix Guide [2025]

 Graphics Driver Problems

-This is the #1 cause in my experience.
-Your graphics driver (NVIDIA, AMD, or Intel) might be corrupted, outdated, or just incompatible with a recent Windows update.
-Sometimes Windows Update automatically installs a driver that doesn't play nice with your hardware.
+This is what causes it most of the time.
+Your graphics driver (NVIDIA, AMD, or Intel) gets corrupted, outdated, or just doesn't work with a Windows update.
+Sometimes Windows Update installs a driver automatically that breaks things instead of fixing them.

-Windows 10 and 11 updates can sometimes corrupt system files during installation, especially those big feature updates that come twice a year.
-The update might get interrupted or install incorrectly.
+Windows updates can corrupt system files during installation.
+Those big feature updates that come twice a year?
+They're the worst.
+The update gets interrupted, or installs wrong, and boom—black screen.

 Display Connection Issues

-Don't overlook the simple stuff—a loose HDMI cable, wrong input source on your monitor, or confusion from having multiple monitors can all cause a black screen.
+Don't ignore the obvious—a loose HDMI cable, wrong input on your monitor, or having multiple monitors plugged in can all make your screen go black.

-Less common but still possible: Explorer.exe crashes, malware, corrupted user profiles, BIOS settings, or actual hardware failure.
+Explorer.exe crashing, malware, corrupted user profiles, BIOS settings acting up, or your hardware actually dying.

 Start Here: Quick Fixes